Disney World's Toy Story Land Is Almost Ready! See the New Rides in Action for the First Time

 RELATED: Disney World’s Long-Awaited Toy Story Land Will Open This Summer

-The segment featured a first look at the new rides in action: Slinky Dog Dash, a family-friendly coaster, and Aliens Swirling Saucers, which appears to be a teacups-style spinner.
+The segment featured a first look at the new rides in action: Slinky Dog Dash, a family-friendly coaster, and Alien Swirling Saucers, which appears to be a teacups-style spinner.

+The Aliens’ ride is “designed as a playset Andy won at the Pizza Planet Restaurant,” according to a release from Disney.
+“Guests swirl and whirl among toy planets and space stations as par to the game while ‘The Claw’ hangs overhead.”

 One imagineer also revealed to Faris that a favorite minor character, Wheezy the Penguin, makes a surprise appearance at the end of the Slinky Dog ride.
 He’ll of course be singing his hit, “You’ve Got a Friend in Me.”